-Label Explanation Q At Q write the amount of any exempt pension income that your spouse received in 2014-15.
+Label Explanation O At Q write the amount of any of the following exempt pension income that your spouse received in 2015-16. ■ Disability support pension paid under Part 2.3 of the Social Security Act 1991 ■ Wife Pension paid under Part 2.4 of the Social Security Act 1991 ■ Carer Payment paid under Part 2.5 of the Social Security Act 1991 ■ Invalidity service pension paid under Division 4 of Part III of the Veterans' Entitlements Act 1986: and ■ Partner service pension paid under Division 5 of Part III of the Veterans' Entitlements Act 1986.
 Make sure you include only your spouse's exempt pension income.
+Do not include at this label any of the exempt payments listed at label B below. Α At A write the total of the amounts your spouse showed at: Titem IT2 on their tax return, and ■ H item D12 on their tax return (supplementary section).

+Label Explanation
-For a list of the exempt pensions you include at Q, see Tax-free government pensions or benefits that are taken into account in the income tests in Definitions on pages 71-2.
-Do not include at this label any of the military payments listed at label B below. Α At A write the total of the amounts your spouse showed at: Titem IT2 on their tax return, and ■ H item D12 on their tax return (supplementary section). В At B write the amount of the following tax-free government pensions your spouse received for the income year that were not included at Q above: a special rate disability pension paid under Part 6 of Chapter 4 of the Military Rehabilitation and Compensation Act 2004 a payment of compensation made under section 68, 71 or 75 of the Military Rehabilitation and Compensation Act 2004 a payment of the weekly amount mentioned in paragraph 234(1)(b) of the

-Military Rehabilitation and Compensation
+- B At B write the amount of the following tax-free government pensions your spouse received for the income year: - a special rate disability pension paid under Part 6 of Chapter 4 of the Military Rehabilitation and Compensation Act 2004 - a payment of compensation made under section 68, 71 or 75 of the Military Rehabilitation and Compensation Act 2004 - a payment of the weekly amount mentioned in paragraph 234(1)(b) of the Military Rehabilitation and Compensation Act 2004 - a pension for defence, peacekeeping or war-caused death or incapacity or any other pension granted under Part II or Part IV of the Veterans' Entitlements Act 1986 - income support supplement paid under Part IIIA of the Veterans' Entitlements Act 1986 - Defence Force Income Support Allowance paid under Part VIIAB of the Veterans' Entitlements Act 1986

+Do not include these amounts in label Q above.

-Label Explanation С At C write the amount of any target foreign income of your spouse during the income year.
-This is any income, periodic payments or benefits by way of gifts or allowances that were: If rom sources outside Australia Inot included in your spouse's taxable income, and Inot fringe benefits.
+- C At C write the amount of any target foreign income of your spouse during the income year.
+This is any income, periodic payments or benefits by way of gifts or allowances that were: - from sources outside Australia - not included in your spouse's taxable income, and - not fringe benefits.

 You should include any exempt foreign employment income shown at N item 20 on your spouse's tax return (supplementary section).
 All foreign income must be converted to Australian dollars before you complete this label.

-D Add the amounts shown at IT5 and IT6 on your spouse's tax return and write the total at D . Е At E write the total amount of child support payments or benefits your spouse provided to another person.
+Label Explanation D Add the amounts shown at IT5 and IT6 on your spouse's tax return and write the total at D .
+E At E write the total amount of child support payments or benefits your spouse provided to another person.
 Do not count any payments or benefits provided to you by your spouse unless you live apart on a permanent or indefinite basis.
 F At F write the amount you showed at (k) in the 'Spouse' column on Worksheet 1 on page 48.

-Gomplete the Family Assistance consent section on page 9 of your tax return only if you consent to use part or all of your 2015 tax refund to repay your spouse's Family Assistance debt.

-Complete the Taxpayer's Declaration on page 10 of your tax return.
+- Gomplete the Family Assistance consent section on page 9 of your tax return only if you consent to use part or all of your 2016 tax refund to repay your spouse's Family Assistance debt. - Complete the Taxpayer's Declaration on page 10 of your tax return.